tetratelabs/zta-demo-2022/k8s/README.md

 make install/gke
 ```

+If the deployment fails because of a `cert-manager` webhook issue, just run the command again.
+It takes
+quites some time until cert-manager is fully functional.
 Once the deployment completes you can open a browser to `https://<your app DNS name>`

 ### local mode